 Consequences

-Violations of this policy are handled by the faculty champion and school administration under the school’s standard discipline process.
-The faculty champion may remove a student’s AI tool access for the remainder of a session or longer.
+Violations of this policy are handled by the advisor and school administration under the school’s discipline process.
+The advisor may remove a student’s AI tool access for the remainder of a session.
 Serious violations are reported to the principal.

 I have read and understand the AI Acceptable Use Policy for VIBE Afterschool.
 I agree to use AI tools responsibly and within the boundaries described above.
 I understand that violations may result in loss of access or other consequences consistent with school policy.

-Template only.
-Integrate with your school’s existing technology acceptable use policy.
-Review with legal counsel before adoption.
-VIBE Afterschool — an open framework from Juno Maps.
+VIBE Afterschool, an open framework from Juno Maps.
 Free to adapt under CC BY 4.0.